Last updated: August 2022

 - Tickets for no insurance

-- Civil and criminal penalties if in an accident
+- Civil and criminal penalties if you’re in an accident

-- Having to meet SR22 requirements for 3 to 5 years
+- Having to meet SR-22 (or similar) requirements for several years

 Being notified that you’ve been dropped from your insurance can be highly stressful, as you’re not legally allowed to drive without it.
 While you work to get insurance again, take public transportation.
 Ride your bike.
 Listen to a podcast as you walk to work.
 Ask friends or family members for a ride!
 It may be a little inconvenient, but it’s better than losing your driver’s license or facing jail time.